Lakhankumawat/LearnCPP/S-Stack/README.md

 5. Practical application : (<-)Back button present in a browser pushes the URLs of the visited sites on a stack.

 ## Infix to postfix conversion

-(information from geeksforgeeks)
-- Postfix expression: The expression of the form a b op.
-When an operator is followed for every pair of operands.
+- The conventational method of representing an arithmatic is known as infix

-Why postfix representation of the expression?
-The compiler scans the expression either from left to right or from right to left.
-Consider the below expression: a op1 b op2 c op3 d
-If op1 = +, op2 = *, op3 = +
-The compiler first scans the expression to evaluate the expression b * c, then again scans the expression to add a to it.
-The result is then added to d after another scan.
-The repeated scanning makes it very in-efficient.
-It is better to convert the expression to postfix(or prefix) form before evaluation.
-The corresponding expression in postfix form is abc*+d+.
-The postfix expressions can be evaluated easily using a stack.
-We will cover postfix expression evaluation in a separate post.
+- Postfix expression: if the operater is placed after the operand then this notation is called postfix or reverse polish notation .
+- Infix A+B
+- Postfix AB+

+Need of postfix Notation :
+Although  this notation is not very reable by humans , but proved very useful for compiler designers in generating machine language  code for evaluating arithmetic expression .

-## Algorithm
+Algorithm
 - Time Complexity O(n) , where n is length of expression .

-(information from geeksforgeeks)
+1. Using cpp built stack , For stack operation .
-1. Scan the infix expression from left to right.
+2. check each character of Infix expression one by one from left to right.
-2. If the scanned character is an operand, output it.
+3. If the character is an operand, add to output.
-3. Else,
+4. Else If the character is ‘(‘, push in stack.
+5. Else If the character is ‘)’, pop the stack and output the string upto character '(' .
+6. Else, it is a operator , check precedence and push or pop accordingly
-      1 If the precedence of the scanned operator is greater than the precedence of the operator in the stack(or the stack is empty or the stack contains a ‘(‘ ), push it.
+      1. If the precedence of the checked operator is greater than the precedence of the operator in the stack(or the stack is empty or the stack contains a ‘(‘ ), push it.
-      2 Else, Pop all the operators from the stack which are greater than or equal to in precedence than that of the scanned operator.
-After doing that Push the scanned operator to the stack.
-(If you encounter parenthesis while popping then stop there and push the scanned operator in the stack.)
+      2. Else, Pop all the operators from the stack which are greater than or equal to in precedence than that of the checked operator.
+After doing that Push the checked operator to the stack.
+(If thjere is a parenthesis while popping then stop there and push the checked operator in the stack.)
-4. If the scanned character is an ‘(‘, push it to the stack.
-5. If the scanned character is an ‘)’, pop the stack and output it until a ‘(‘ is encountered, and discard both the parenthesis.
-6. Repeat steps 2-6 until infix expression is scanned.
-7. Print the output
+7. Repeat steps 3-6 upto the end of Infix expression.
-8. Pop and output from the stack until it is not empty.
+8. pop the remaining expression from the stack until stack is empty
+9. print the result string that is the postfix notation.

    - Its implementation is [here](InfixToPostfix.cpp)